Home Compare EMR vs PH

 Emerson Electric Co. vs Parker-Hannifin: Which Stock Looks Stronger in 2026?

-Parker-Hannifin holds the cleaner structural position, with the lead spread across stability and growth.
+Parker-Hannifin leads structurally, with stability as the clearest single gap between the two profiles.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.